-In 2019, Jaunt completed the implementation of Route Match Software for the digital management of fixed route services, demand response services, and mobile ticketing.
+In 2019, Jaunt completed the implementation of Routematch Software for the digital management of fixed route services, demand response services, and mobile ticketing.
 This was the result of a software RFP made in 2017.
 Jaunt is planning to explore the potential for automated notifications, automated passenger counters, and on-demand service technology in the future.
 This service provides tablet mobile data devices for automated vehicle location, enhanced driver dispatch communications, and electronic manifests.
 Jaunt uses technology from Fleet.IO for the digital completion of pre and post-trip inspections.

-Data Collection, Ridership and Revenue Reporting
+Data Collection, Ridership, and Revenue Reporting

 Jaunt compiles and reports ridership and system data for its Board/Member Jurisdictions, DRPT, CAT (ADA compliance), and the National Transit Database.
 In 2017, Jaunt streamlined its Board reporting to include a two-page system-wide overview followed by one-page locality breakouts.
-Jaunt utilizes RouteMatch and Trapeze professional demand-response management software to conduct its operations.
+Jaunt utilizes Routematch and Trapeze professional demand-response management software to conduct its operations.
 This software collects and tracks a wide array of performance data and statistics.
 It also includes reports for key performance indicators including on-time performance, trip denials, missed trips, and excessive trip length, among others.
-A separate software system handles all of Jaunt's telephony and call routing.
+A separate software system handles all of Jaunt's telephone and call routing.
 This software helps Jaunt monitor its call hold times, call length, and other metrics.
-Jaunt ridership data is migrated from their Trapeze system to a data warehouse using Talend Open Studio, an open source "Extract, Transform, Load" platform.
+Jaunt ridership data is migrated from their Trapeze system to a data warehouse using Talend Open Studio, an open-source "Extract, Transform, Load" platform.
 The application allows the extraction of data from various sources, transforming the data based on defined business rules, and then loading it into a centralized location for reporting and analysis.
-This technique will allow data from the RouteMatch system to be transformed into a matching format and mixed with the historical Trapeze data.
+This technique will allow data from the Routematch system to be transformed into a matching format and mixed with the historical Trapeze data.
 Jaunt leverages a combination of Jasper Server (an open-source reporting suite) and Tableau BI to build custom reports and dashboards for analysis.
-The standard operating procedure for fare reconciliation includes a daily accounting by the driver.
-The Fare Clerk reconciles the fares collected to the fare sheet.
-Then the bookkeeper or finance manager verifies the fares and writes up the collection to be deposited in the bank.
-All fares are kept in the Fare Clerk's office.
-Deposits of fare revenue are made each weekday.